 \section{Related Works}

 In this section, we first review the details of the autonomous driving dataset SODA10M and its metric.
-Subsequently, we survey commonly-seen CL methods, including replay-based and exemplar-free ones.
+Subsequently, we survey commonly seen CL methods, including replay-based and exemplar-free ones.
 Then, we summarize the OCL methods, which are mainly replay-based approaches.
-Finally, we review CL methods that are involved in the data imbalance issue.
+Finally, we review CL methods designed for the data imbalance issue.